-We were all set, or so we thoughtFinally, we were on the road but the weather took an unexpected turn for the worse.
+We were all set, or so we thoughtFinally, we were on the road, but the weather took an unexpected turn for the worse.
 We tried to change our tour date to no avail as we were driving through pounding rain in Flagstaff.
 We did confirm that we weren’t going to die in the canyon and resigned ourselves to the potential of a drizzly day.
 The clouds provided a magnificent background for sunset at Horseshoe Bend the night before.
 We car camped for free on a backroad near Lake Powell Marina as a steady downpour serenaded our sleep.

-Arizona doesn’t observe daylight savings time, but Antelope Canyon is on Navajo land and the Navajo Nation does.
+Does anybody know what time it is?Arizona doesn’t observe daylight savings time, but Antelope Canyon is on Navajo land, and the Navajo Nation does.
 The website said all tours are on mountain standard time which, by my definition of standard, observes daylight savings.
-So confusing.
 We figured we would show up on Navajo time instead of running the risk of missing the tour.
-The answer was -Arizona time – which gave us an hour to wait and take pictures of the Navajo generating station, which sounds like a respawn zone in a first person wild west shooter.
+The answer was -Arizona time – which gave us an hour to wait and take pictures of the Navajo generating station, which sounds like a respawn zone in a first-person wild west shooter.
 Soon enough, we were booked in and on our way to Owl Canyon.

-There were many na-es-jahs in the cracks along Owl CanyonNa-es-jah is Navajo for owl.
-From our native guide’s lips, it sounded liked an owl hooting.
+There were many na-es-jahs in the cracks along Owl CanyonNa-es-jah is Navajo for an owl.
+From our native guide’s lips, it sounded like an owl hooting.
 There were many na-es-jahs in the cracks along Owl Canyon.
 We were getting lucky with the weather.
-The morning drizzle let up but some cloud cover remained.
+The morning drizzle let up, but some cloud cover remained.
 That cloud cover kept the hot spots from drowning out the colors of the sandstone walls.
 The first hint for low light photography is to avoid hot spots.
 The second is to get off your auto setting.
-I shot iso-100 with the f-stop set to 18 and a 2 second self timer to take out the trigger shock.
-This resulted in a couple second exposure so you needed a tripod.
+I shot iso-100 with the f-stop set to 18 and a 2-second self-timer to take out the trigger shock.
+This resulted in a couple second exposure, so you needed a tripod.
 In fact, you can only bring a tripod if you are on a photo tour.
 I also used a telephoto lens to capture the owls on their perch.
 You will still get good pictures on the regular tour.
 Jenn has a shot of a wall in the mouth of the canyon and a nice panoramic up the wall which has an added feature of slimming your model.

 The next canyon up was RattlesnakeThe next canyon up was Rattlesnake.
 I don’t know the Navajo word for rattlesnake because we didn’t see one but I could imagine they could be there, particularly in the heat of summer.
 Rattlesnake is a narrow, dark canyon that was legitimately fun to explore.
 There were a couple of ladders and some duck unders.
 There was also enough exotic rocks that my inner photographer was going crazy.
 This canyon sounds a lot like the descriptions I have heard for Lower Antelope – dark, narrow and a lot fewer people.
 In fact, owl and rattlesnake are only serviced through Adventurous Antelope.
 We thoroughly enjoyed the secluded, natural setting to experience these slot canyon and practice our shots before entering the hot zone of Upper Antelope.

-When we saw dozens of jeeps and gaggles of tour groups lined up outside Upper Antelope, we wondered how big it really was.
+How could all these people fit?When we saw dozens of jeeps and gaggles of tour groups lined up outside Upper Antelope, we wondered how big it really was.
 All the pictures we have seen were of a slot canyon about 6’ wide and 100’ straight up.
 How could all these people fit? @##holes to elbows.
 You can see the guides getting pumped to lead their groups through.
-Not only do they need to keep their kittens herded together, they needed to keep the canyon safe for future visitors.
-No bags or selfie sticks.
-Nothing that could scratch or damage the walls.
+Not only do they need to keep their kittens herded together, but they also needed to keep the canyon safe for future visitors.
+No bags or selfie sticks or anything that could scratch or damage the walls.
 Only photo tours could take tripods and they could only be opened to shoulder width.
-We set the f-stop down to 8 which resulted in about a 20 second exposure.
-How do you get a twenty second exposure in that circus?
+We set the f-stop down to 8 which resulted in about a 20-second exposure.
+How do you get a twenty-second exposure in that circus?
 The obvious answer is you shoot up.
 The not so obvious answer is that the guides will clear a room for two minutes.

 Photographers in a phalanx three deep[one_half][/one_half][one_half_last] [/one_half_last] They lined the photographers up in a phalanx three deep.
 We were lucky again that the sun, which was filtered by the clouds in the morning, had almost burned all the way through.
 We would wait for the sunbeams to peak through the cracks, and then it’s on.
-The guides toss up sand and the ghosts flicker down.
+The guides toss up sand, and the ghosts flicker down.
 Funny aside, photo tours would group together in the canyon to help with room control and photographer placement.
 Dusty and his group joined our group led by Mac.
 In the flowing sand room, Mac would toss the sand back to the back beam and hit Dusty who was controlling traffic in the back.
 Dusty would complain about the dust.
 I found it a little ironic considering his name, and fortunate he wasn’t named Rocky.

-You get maybe six shots in your two minute window.
-You have a two second timer set and you guess when the guide will launch sand and move off camera.
-The results were pretty random but some of the shots were amazing.
+You get maybe six shotsYou get maybe six shots in your two-minute window.
+You have a two-second timer set, and you guess when the guide will launch sand and move off camera.
+The results were pretty random, but some of the shots were amazing.
 I wish I had a wide angle lens so I could be in the front row at ground level and shoot up and away from the hot spot the beam made on the floor.
 I also would have set up automatic bracketing of my shots just to expand the range of my spray and pray.
-Still, I was happy with some of the shots and you only need one really good one.
+Still, I was happy with some of the shots, and you only need one really good one.

 We had the perfect weather for photographyIn the end, it turned out we had the perfect weather for photography.
 We also enjoyed being late enough in the season for the light rays to enter Upper Antelope but before the crowds of summer tourists.
 We highly recommend taking the three canyon tour.
-If you reckon yourself a photographer you should seriously consider making it a photo tour.
-It costs considerably more but you will have the option to take shots that are unavailable to the hiking tours.
+If you reckon yourself a photographer, you should seriously consider making it a photo tour.
+It costs considerably more, but you will have the option to take shots that are unavailable on the hiking tours.
 You will need your own SLR but could rent a tripod from the office (make sure you call first and reserve one).
 You will also miss out on some of the ambiances of the hiking tour.
 Th0se guides tell more stories and history.
 They even play their flutes and have a hoop dance when you return.
 You can pick up bits and pieces from the tours as they pass by but the photo tour is about photography.
 The guides help you with your shot and crowd control.
 All the guides were hard working and good at what they do.
-No matter what tour you choose it will have its own focus and rewards.
+No matter what tour you choose, it will have its own focus and rewards.